Shalvin001/Security/$MY-PORTFOLIO/03-Bash-Hardening/README.md

 ## 8. Lessons Learned

 - **Bash's `[[ ]]` test syntax is whitespace-sensitive** — missing a single space (`"audit"]]` vs `"audit" ]]`) produces a cryptic "command not found" error rather than an obvious syntax complaint.
-Hand-typing the script surfaced this directly.
+I came across this error myself and had to visually check each line on a section to catch it.
 - **A single missing `elif` (using `if` instead) silently breaks control flow** rather than immediately erroring.
 This took a `bash -n` syntax check plus visual comparison to catch.
 - **Kali Linux does not run SSH by default**, unlike Ubuntu Server/Desktop — this caused a "connection refused" during file transfer that a quick `systemctl status ssh` diagnosed immediately.
-- **Order-of-operations matters for safety-critical automation.** Setting up SSH keys before disabling password auth, and allowing SSH before enabling a default-deny firewall, aren't just good practice — skipping either step would have caused a real lockout in this lab.
+- **Order-of-operations matters for safety-critical automation.** Setting up SSH keys before disabling password auth, and allowing SSH before enabling a "default deny" firewall, aren't just good practice but a necessary one.
+Skipping either step would have caused a real lockout in this lab.
 - **Not every "auto-fix" should be automatic.** Deliberately leaving listening-ports and world-writable-files checks as report-only, rather than auto-remediating, reflects how important it is for manual confirmation.

 ---

 **Author: Shalvin**